-Hamish joined us last summer as a GIS Intern whilst he finished his Post Graduate Diploma (PGDip) in GIS.
-Recently, he completed his study and now joins us full time as a Graduate GIS Consultant.
+Hamish started as a GIS Intern whilst he finished his Post Graduate Diploma (PGDip) in GIS.
+When he completed his study, he joined Abley as a Graduate GIS Consultant.

 Hamish has worked on urban risk mapping projects using ArcGIS tools to analyse vehicle crash data to identify high risk intersections and road corridors.
 These results are then used to assist the local road controlling authorities in improving roads and intersections.
 Hamish has also work on developing an innovative tool that incorporates road safety data into a vehicle routing system.